 Because Narra Hill is located on a mountainside, you need to use the stairs a lot to get to places.
 You’ll find a lot of zen decorations like tubs with fresh flower petals, a Buddha statue and more.
 There’s also a lot of potted plants on walkways and flower basins on corners.
 It all works to give that natural ambiance.

-There’s an outdoor jacuzzi and sauna in an open area, but as far as I know, these aren’t open for use yet.
+There’s an outdoor jacuzzi and sauna in an open area, but during our visit, these weren’t open for use yet.

 There are 2 pools you can swim in — an infinity pool and a small plunge pool.